kinshuk4/MoocX/k2e/foreign-language/deutsch/A1.1/cases/german-declensions-OR-cases.md

 If you misuse the accusative case in German, you might say something that would sound like "him has the book" or "her saw he yesterday" in English.
 It's not just some esoteric grammar point; it impacts whether or not people will understand your German (and whether you'll understand them).

+The accusative case is used for a person, animal or thing which is **directly** affected by the action of the verb.
+The accusative is also used after certain [prepositions](http://www.jabbalab.com/blog/768/how-to-use-german-prepositions).

 In English, the accusative case is known as the objective case (direct object).

 Articles in the accusative case: